 Do you have any communications with people there anymore?

-Um the the life is horrible there and when you hear my story you would think I would be the perfect uh poster child for the left and Nancy Plosi's gang.
+And when you hear my story, you would think I would be the perfect poster child for the left and Nancy Plosi's gang.

 What they have been doing since is just appalling and disgusting.

-They are not speaking on behalf of Iranians and they are not speaking on behalf of anyone calls himself a uh freedom lover human being.
+They are not speaking on behalf of Iranians and they are not speaking on behalf of anyone who calls himself a freedom lover human being.

-I can just like your guest said earlier I just I'm just appalled and puzzled why would you sympathize and send control condolences for such a person that is been killing innocent people for over 40 years.
+Why would you sympathize and send condolences for such a person that has been killing innocent people for over 40 years?

 That's absolutely.

-You know, my wife and I trying to figure out why they are doing this, because our PTSD has kicked in and remembering what these people have done to us.
+My wife and I are trying to figure out why they are doing this because our PTSD has kicked in and remembering what these people have done to us.

-Would see people hanging on a street by what's forced because this spoke out about what they want, you know, and they were part of the opposition.
+I was, as a child walking to school, would see people hanging on the street by what force because they spoke out about what they want, you know, and they were part of the opposition.

 As a child, I would see people hanging on the street in public by this guy we just killed.

-And then we have Americans trying to uh uh say that they are sorry for what we have done to this person and send condolences to Ivani and Ayatollah.
+And then we have Americans trying to say that they are sorry for what we have done to this person and send condolences to Iranian Ayatollah.

 What a shame.